Exercise increased caution in Guyana due to crime.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Guyana.

-The U.S. Embassy reminds U.S. citizens to remain alert and exercise particular caution in the neighborhoods of Buxton, Stabroek, and Bourda; in and around the National Park; and along the sea wall due to criminal activity.
+U.S. citizens should remain alert and exercise particular caution in the neighborhoods of Agricola, Buxton, Stabroek, and Bourda; in and around the National Park; and along the sea wall due to criminal activity.
 U.S. citizens are advised to avoid walking in Georgetown alone and after dark.

 Crime: Criminal activity, including murder and armed robbery, is common in Guyana.
 Armed robberies can occur in businesses, shopping districts, and in hotels.
 If you are staying in a hotel, use caution when opening the room doors and keep all valuables in the hotel safe.